 - Be registered as a healthcare professional, with recent experience of working within critical care and be able to demonstrate evidence of appropriate continuing professional development. - Have a bachelor-level degree or be able to demonstrate academic ability at degree level [level 6]. - Be in a substantive recognised trainee Advanced Critical Care Practitioner post, having successfully met individual Trust /Health Board selection procedure in terms of skills and relevant experience.
 Having undertaken an appropriate ACCP selection process which considers the requirements of the four pillars and level 7 study. - Be employed as an tACCP in a unit recognised for Medical Intensive Care training by FICM and with the capacity and ability to offer ACCP training.
-Please note amendments to training units pertinent to smaller units and the opportunity to host hub and spoke training. - Be entered into a programme leading to an appropriate Masters degree with a Higher Education Institution ideally FICM accredited. - For England should be a Higher Educational Institution with Health Education England accreditation for Advanced Practice.
+Please note amendments to training units pertinent to smaller units and the opportunity to host hub and spoke training. - Be entered into a programme leading to an appropriate Masters degree with a Higher Education Institution ideally FICM accredited.

-Eligibility under the statute to undertake non-medical prescribing is mandatory.
+Eligibility under the statute to undertake non-medical prescribing is mandatory

-2.2 Training Unit Requirements
+2.2 Training Unit requirements

 The training environment should provide appropriate training and supervision with an adequate exposure to a wide spectrum of critical illness.
 If necessary, rotations to other hospitals should be arranged.
-Departments in which training occurs must comply with the regulations and recommendations of the relevant national Departments of Health, the GMC, NMC, HPC, GPhC, and the FICM.
+Departments in which training occurs must comply with the regulations and recommendations of the relevant national Departments of Health, the GMC, NMC, HPC and the FICM.

-- Programmes that meet the requirements of this ACCP curriculum are encouraged to apply for FICM accreditation of their programme.
+- Programmes which meet the requirements of this ACCP curriculum are encouraged to apply for FICM accreditation of their programme.
 If successful, these HEIs will be listed on the FICM ACCP pages on the website.
 Those courses meeting the training requirements set in this curriculum will produce ACCPs eligible for FICM recognition with membership status.
 The FICM Regional Advisor [RA] must approve training for ACCPs in the relevant unit. - The RA should forward successful and unsuccessful applications to the FICM ACCP Sub-Committee for ongoing oversight and acknowledgement.

-The RA should use an FICM ACCP Training Unit Approval Form5 to assess the unit's suitability and once completed, share a copy of this with FICM (contact@ficm.ac.uk).
+The RA should use this form to assess the unit's suitability and once completed, share a copy of this with FICM (contact@ficm.ac.uk)